Built-in components

 A template element is a single template to be processed during generation identified by a given name

-, etc. with locale-based alternatives and a default locale.
+like "contract", etc. with locale-based alternatives and a default locale.

 For example: